-I’m 36 years old and I still get excited when my daughter and I build blanket forts.
-Yesterday during that walk in the woods, I started singing like Snow White in an effort to get a bird to land on my finger.
+I’m in my late 30’s and I still get excited when my daughter and I build blanket forts.
+During that walk in the woods, I started singing like Snow White in an effort to get a bird to land on my finger.

 It didn’t work, btw.